SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 you make a structure, enumeration, or class that defines a ``wrappedValue`` property.
 In the code below,
-the ``EvenNumber`` structure ensures that the value that it wraps always contains even number.
+the ``SmallNumber`` structure ensures that the value that it wraps always contains a number less than twelve.
-If you ask it to store an odd number, it stores one plus that number instead.
+If you ask it to store a larger number, it stores twelve instead.

 ..
 XXX TR: Is there any warning to give against using classes as wrappers?